-Between 2010 and 2014, the foreign-born population in Alaska grew by more than 9,000 people, increasing in size by 19.4 percent.
-In percentage terms, only two other states in the country—North Dakota and Wyoming—saw faster increases.
+Between 2010 and 2016, the foreign-born population in Alaska grew by more than 8,000 people.
 Many of these immigrants, often emigrating from Asia, continue to have ties to their communities back home, helping to bolster trade and international business relations in this state.
 The immigrants living in Alaska today also make broader contributions to the workforce.
 They often serve as everything from chief executives to registered nurses, making them critical contributors to Alaska’s economic success overall.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Alaska, where immigrants are more likely to be of working age than their native-born counterparts.

 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 Alaska is currently home to almost 3,000 foreign-born entrepreneurs.
 Such business owners are creating real and meaningful economic opportunities to local, U.S.-born workers.

 |People employed by immigrant-owned firms (combined with Wyoming)||15,512|